Optical Spectrum Analyzers

 The tunable bandpass filter (monochromator) is usually realized based on one or more diffraction gratings.
 For example, one may use a monochromator of Czerny–Turner type, or two such devices in a sequence in order to achieve a steeper filter function, so that influences of a strong signal at one wavelength on the readings at other wavelengths (e.g. through stray light) are minimized.
 The selected wavelength can then be tuned by rotating the grating(s) with a precise kind of electric motor.
 One may also have several gratings mounted on one rotating disk, so that gratings with different line spacings can be used for different spectral resolutions, or gratings which are optimized for different spectral regions.

-The motorized drive for the rotation of the grating should be reasonably fast but also needs to be highly precise: it should not only be able to rotate the grating in very fine steps, but also to reproduce any position with high accuracy.
+The motorized opto-mechanical drive for the rotation of the grating should be reasonably fast but also needs to be highly precise: it should not only be able to rotate the grating in very fine steps, but also to reproduce any position with high accuracy.
 Some deviations via aging or mechanical shocks may be compensated through software with occasional calibration runs, using some kind of optical frequency standards.

-The wavelength resolution can be modified via the slit width of the monochromator, or possibly by using a a grating with different line spacing.
+The wavelength resolution can be modified via the slit width of the monochromator, or possibly by using a grating with different line spacing.

 If a simple type of monochromator is used, the dynamic range may be limited to the order of 30 dB – much less than the photodetector could typically provide.
 This is essentially because strong light at one wavelength can influence the readings at other wavelengths through stray light within the monochromator.
 Therefore, one often uses a dual-monochromator setup with two monochromators in series, which always need to be precisely tuned to the same wavelength.
 That way, one can achieve a dynamic range of more than 70 dB.
 Alternatively, one may employ a double pass through one monochromator, reaching a cheaper and more compact setup, but tentatively with a smaller dynamic range.